syberside/Activatory/README.md

 }
 ```

-#### Using TakeFirstDefined strategy
+#### Using `TakeFirstDefined` strategy
-TakeFirstDefined is default strategy.
-This strategy will take first available factory.
-If overrides was provided latest one of them will be used.
+TakeFirstDefined is the default strategy.
+This strategy will take the first available factory.
-If no overrides were provided will be used next one:
+If no overrides were provided will be used one of next:
  - random value factory for primitive types;
  - random value factory enums;
  - fist defined constructor for complex type.